-The chair of the Meeting has the discretion to accept or reject any late proxies and can waive or extend the deadline for receiving proxy voting instructions without notice but is under no obligation to accept or reject any late proxy.
+The chair of the Meeting has the discretion to accept or reject any late proxies and can waive or extend the deadline for receiving proxy voting instructions without notice.

-If the Meeting is postponed or adjourned, the deadline for Broadridge to receive your voting instructions will be extended to 48 hours (excluding Saturdays, Sundays and statutory holidays) before the Meeting is reconvened for your new voting instructions to be valid.
+If the Meeting is postponed or adjourned, the deadline for Broadridge to receive your voting instructions will be extended to 48 hours (excluding Saturdays, Sundays and applicable Canadian holidays) before the Meeting is reconvened for your new voting instructions to be valid.
 If you are revoking your proxy without giving new voting instructions, the Corporate Secretary must receive the notice by 5:00 p.m.
-(Toronto time) on the day before the Meeting is reconvened.
+(Toronto time) on the day before the Meeting is reconvened or giving notice in any other manner permitted by law.